Is CBD Oil Legal in Alabama?

 Yes, CBD oil is legal to an extent in Alabama.
 Alabama complies with the federal Agricultural Improvement Act of 2018.
 Therefore the legality of CBD oil in the state depends on the source.
 CBD oil comes from either cannabis or hemp.
 Cannabis is illegal for recreational use in Alabama.
 Therefore CBD oil from cannabis plants is illegal in the state.
 Only a qualified physician may recommend cannabis-based CBD oil in Alabama.

-The possession, sale, use, and distribution of hemp-derived CBD products containing less than 0.3% THC are legal in Alabama.
+The possession, sale, use, and distribution of hemp-derived CBD products containing less than 0.3% THC are legal in Alabama, as long as they are not smokable or vaporizable products.
 The state also approves the use, possession, sale, and distribution of the FDA-approved prescription medicine, Epidiolex containing CBD.

 Alabama law prohibits individuals from growing, handling, processing, or storing hemp or cannabis at home without a valid license issued by the Alabama Department of Agriculture and Industries (ADAI).
 Under the state’s Industrial Hemp Plan, licensed cultivators must notify the ADAI before harvesting their hemp plot.
 The ADAI samples and analyzes the hemp harvest to ensure that they contain no more than 0.3% THC before processing into CBD products.
-As of January 2022, if the THC is more than 0.3%, the ADAI destroys the hemp crop.
+If the THC is more than 0.3%, the ADAI destroys the hemp crop.

 Alabama law prohibits licensed hemp cultivators and processors from doing the following: